bjackman/locali-ci/README.md

 code.
 By default, it's run from the root directory of a copy of the repository, with the commit to be tested already checked out.

-If your test command is nontrivial, use `limmat --config $config test
+If your test command is nontrivial, test it with `limmat test
-$test_name` to run it immediately in the main worktree and print its output directly to your terminal.
+$test_name`.
+This runs it immediately in the main worktree and print its output directly to your terminal.

 > [!WARNING]